MapRock/TimeMolecules/tutorials/install_python_virtual_env.md

 # Time Molecules Windows VM Setup

-This guide explains how to set up a Windows VM for the Time Molecules tutorials and AI Agent Skills demo.
+This guide explains how to set up an Azure Windows 10/11 VM for the Time Molecules tutorials and AI Agent Skills demo.

 There are two intended paths: